warrenjkim/UCLA/CS111/lab3/README.md

-## UID: 123456789
+## UID: 305600694
 (IMPORTANT: Only replace the above numbers with your true UID, do not modify spacing and newlines, otherwise your tarfile might not be created correctly)

 # Hash Hash Hash

-One line description of this code.
+This lab implements two thread-safe hash table implementations using mutex locks.

 ## Building

-Explain briefly how to build your program.
+To build, in the lab3 directory, do

+``make``

 ## Running

-Show an example run of your (completed) program on using the `-t` and `-s` flags of a run where the base hash table completes in between 1-2 seconds.
+Below are two examples of the completed program using `-t 8 -s 50000`.
+Here, the base completes in just over
 ## First Implementation

 Describe your first implementation strategy here (the one with a single mutex).